kunaldangi/ChunkHash/README.md

 # ChunkHash

-ChunkHash is an analyzing and comparison for calculating hashes of Windows Portable Executable (PE) file sections using both cryptographic and fuzzy hashing algorithm.
+ChunkHash is an analyzing and comparison tool for calculating hashes of Windows Portable Executable (PE) file sections using both cryptographic and fuzzy hashing algorithm.

 ## Features